-What was the asset allocation?
+• What was the asset allocation?

-The fund committed to hold a minimum of 90% of the Fund's assets aligned with E/S characteristics.
+The fund committed to a minimum of 70% of the Fund's assets aligning with E/S characteristics.
 Environmental and social safeguards are met by applying certain PAI's, where relevant, to these underlying assets.
-Within these assets, the Fund commits to a minimum of 40% in Sustainable Investments.
-The Fund invests a maximum of 10% of assets in the "Other" category, which include cash, money market instruments and derivatives.
-The chart below shows the investments aligned with Environmental and Social Characteristics expressed as a percentage of Net Asset Value (NAV), achieved during the reporting period.
+Within these assets, the Fund committed to a minimum of 10% in Sustainable Investments.
+The Fund invested a maximum of 30% of assets in the "Other" category, which included cash, money market instruments and derivatives.